united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/monitoring.md

 You can monitor the statuses of the following items using the Management Console:

-- **Modules**: A Module refer to a grouped set of related Kubernetes components like pods, statefulsets, and services.
+- **Modules**: A Module refers to a grouped set of related Kubernetes components like Pods, StatefulSets, and Services.
 It provides a way to monitor and manage these components as a single unit.
 - **System**:
   - Resource Utilization: CPU, RAM, and DISK usages.